 Italy 1924 – 2003

-Painting, oil with collage of sisal, silk, wool, glass, cotton, enamel, wood an various metals oil with collage of sisal, silk, wool, glass, cotton, enamel, wood and various metals
+General 1961 Materials & Technique: paintings, oil with collage of sisal, silk, wool, glass, cotton, enamel, wood an various metals oil with collage of sisal, silk, wool, glass, cotton, enamel, wood and various metals

 Military officers laden with medals and collectively known as 'Generals' were a central image in Baj's work in the 1960s.
 These personages first appeared in his work in 1959 and during 1960-61 he produced almost forty images of generals in saluting or spread-eagled positions.